-I was browsing a bookstore and found an aisle offering boxed sets of movies packaged with the books they were based on.
+I was recently in a bookstore that had a special section devoted to boxed sets of books packaged with their movie adaptation.
 A little girl picked up Frankenstein and handed it to her mother, who rolled her eyes.
 “You don’t want that.
 That’s for boys.”

 Mary Shelley’s creation had a profound impact on the creation of not one, but two genres: Horror and Science Fiction.

-Here’s the thing, I love pink.
-I love Disney.
-I also adore Frankenstein and respect Shelley’s masterpiece.
-I will always choose an old Hammer Horror film over the latest romantic comedy.
-I grew up with a healthy dose of Edward Gorey.
-If you give me a choice between Pride and Prejudice and, say, Silence of the Lambs my answer will be “I can love both”.
+I’m a gal who has always reveled in my femininity – and also adore Frankenstein and respect Shelley’s masterpiece.
+I grew up with a healthy dose of Edward Gorey and I’ll always choose an old Hammer Horror film over the latest romantic comedy.
+If you give me a choice between Pride and Prejudice and ,say, Silence of the Lambs my answer will be “I can love both”.

 And I do.

-Lamia, who transforms from serpent to beautiful human female.
+Art and literature give us many examples of monstrous women, such as Lamia, who transforms from a serpent to a beautiful female.

-Nimue in The Beguiling of Merlin (Burne-Jones) is not the Victorian ‘angel in the house’.
-She manipulates, she takes control of Merlin.
+Nimue in The Beguiling of Merlin (Burne-Jones) manipulates and takes control of Merlin.

-Rossetti’s Lady Lilith is beautiful, but something powerful and fearsome lingers under the surface of that beauty.
+Rossetti’s Lady Lilith is beautiful, yet something powerful and fearsome lingers under the surface of that beauty.

 “Beware of her fair hair, for she excels